 - Receivables, which are not yet due, are reclassified and dealt with as part of the Technical Provisions, described below.
 This adjustment is illustrated in the significant reduction in value between the consolidated UK GAAP value and the Solvency II value.
-This amount represents £226m of the movement in insurance and intermediary receivables; - Under Solvency II CCVs and non-ancillary entities are not considered a part of the AIL Group.
-Therefore, the removal of the line-by-line balances of non-consolidated entities, making up £108m of the reduction in receivables; and - The offsetting £22m relates to other reclassifications to better reflect the Solvency II balance sheet line items.
-There are a number of other reclassifications made between the UK GAAP balance sheet and the Solvency II balance sheet relating to these items to correctly classify items under the Solvency II balance sheet categories.
-The most material of these adjustments relates to the accounting treatment of participations for Solvency II.
+This represents £225.7m of the movement in insurance and intermediaries receivables; - Other reclassifications between the UK GAAP and Solvency II balance sheet in order to correctly classify certain items under the Solvency II categories.

-D.1.8 Cash and other assets
+D.1.7 Cash and other assets

 Solvency II Value Consolidated UK GAAP Value

 Assets £000 £000

-Deposit to Cedants 1,984 -

-Cash and cash equivalents 139,285 244,597
+Cash and cash equivalents 137,921 138,298

-Any other assets, not elsewhere shown 918 7,740
+Any other assets, not elsewhere shown - (277)

 Cash and cash equivalents comprises cash on hand and demand deposits with banks.
 Cash and cash equivalents are considered to be held at fair value.
-The only difference in cash and cash equivalents in moving to a Solvency II position relates to participations which are not consolidated line-by-line under Solvency II.